 School of Art + Design

-The successful candidate will have full time faculty instruction responsibilities teaching undergraduate and graduate-level courses; provide critical insight and direct advanced undergraduate and graduate student research; contribute to program and School-wide curriculum development.
+Faculty responsibilities typically include eighteen contact hours per week.
+The successful applicant will be required to teach undergraduate and graduate level courses in interior design, provide design and technological expertise, critical insight, and direct advanced undergraduate and graduate student research.
+Collaboration and coordination with part-time instructors is expected, as well as involvement in curriculum development.
 Faculty represent the School of Art and Design at community events, participate in service-oriented activities within the university community and the community-at-large, remain active in the profession and in appropriate professional organizations.
 Every faculty member is expected to assume a fair share of responsibility for non-classroom activities, in order to enhance the collegiality and effectiveness of the School, College, and University, and to promote the stature of SDSU in the community.

-Review of applications will begin September 1st, 2015 and will continue until the position is filled.
+Review of applications will begin September 4, 2017 and will continue until the position is filled.
+For questions, please contact Matthew Higgins at email@example.com.

 The person holding this position is considered a “mandated reporter” under the California Child Abuse and Neglect Reporting Act and is required to comply with the requirements set forth in CSU Executive Order 1083 as a condition of employment.